venelinn/criticalcss/README.md

 # Critical CSS Demo

-Note: This is PHP file with .html ext.
+Note: index.html is PHP file with .html ext.

 You need to have NodeJs installed.